mozilla-services/docs/source/howtos/run-sync.rst

 The easiest way to install a Sync Server is to checkout our repository and run a build in-place.
-Once this is done, Sync can be run behind and Web Server that supports the :term:`WSGI` protocol.
+Once this is done, Sync can be run behind any Web Server that supports the :term:`WSGI` protocol.

 Prerequisites